pguso/js-plugin-circliful/README.md

 	<link href="css/jquery.circliful.css" rel="stylesheet" type="text/css" />

 	<script src="http://code.jquery.com/jquery-1.10.2.min.js"></script>

+For use full circle use:

 	<script src="js/jquery.circliful.min.js"></script>

+For use half circle use:

+	<script src="js/jquery.circliful.half.min.js"></script>

 Add an element to your Site with a unique id and an "container" around it that controls the size of your circle statistic, here a example with bootstrap: